tobua/laier/README.md

 export const MyComponent = () => <div style={{ zIndex: Layer.Popup }}>Hello World</div>
 ```

 When a new layer is needed it can be added into the initially configured order without having to adapt all other `z-index`'s everywhere.
-Also, there is no need to calculate any numbers by hand and when **TypeScript** is used it will ensure onlythe available layers are used.
+Also, there is no need to calculate any numbers by hand and when **TypeScript** is used it will ensure only the available layers are used.